 Millendreath and Looe

-MILLENDREATH is a small inlet with a sandy, private beach, 1.5 miles from the main town of Looe to the West.
-Being remarketed as 'Black Rock Beach Resort'.
+A small inlet with a sandy, private beach, 1.5 miles from the main town of Looe to the West.
+Being remarketed as 'Millendreath Beach Resort'.

 There are coastal walks with breathtaking views in every direction; woodland walks starting from your door and picnic areas in scenic locations.
 Buzzards are often circling above the trees keeping the noise from seagulls to a minimum!